Search NSGC

 • 90 minute breakout: $450

-Non-genetic counselor speakers are eligible for reimbursement/coverage of travel costs.
-Typically, this is for individuals such as physicians, surgeons, patient advocacy representatives or patient panels.
-Below you will find the items that are covered for non-genetic counselor speakers.
-To verify whether or not you or your speaker is eligible for reimbursement/coverage of travel costs, please email speakers@nsgc.org.
+Non-genetic counselor speakers are eligible for reimbursement of travel costs, as outlined below.
+To verify whether a speaker is eligible for coverage of travel costs, please email speakers@nsgc.org.

-Sessions are not scored differently based on the number of individuals that would require travel within a session.
+Sessions are scored the same regardless of the number of individuals that would require travel coverage within a session.
 Sessions will be evaluated based on the content of their proposal.

 Speaker Conflict of Interest